Stevenfavour/Linuxfundametal0/README21.md

 ![](./Img21/1.png)

-To download the officail amazon-ec2-agent image to the computer, we use the `docker pull amazon/amazon-ecs-agent` command.
+To download the official Amazon-ecs-Agent image to the computer, we use the `docker pull amazon/amazon-ecs-agent` command.

 Once an image has been successfully downloaded, you can proceed to run a container using that downloaded image by employing the "run" subcommand.
 If an image is not present locally when the docker run subcommand is invoked, Docker will automatically download the required image before initiating the container.